 - Emotional distress

 At Aghabegian & Associates, PC, we make it our mission to hold negligent automobile drivers and other liable parties accountable.
-Our Glendale bicycle accident lawyers are prepared to fight for the full, fair recovery you are owed.
-There is no case too tough or too complex for our team to handle, and we offer all our services on a contingency fee basis, meaning there is no upfront cost for you and you only pay if and when we secure compensation on your behalf.
+Our Glendale car accident lawyers are prepared to fight for the full, fair recovery you are owed.
+There is no case too tough or too complex for our team to handle, and we offer all our services on a contingency fee basis, meaning there is no upfront cost for you to work with us and you only pay if and when we secure compensation on your behalf.